Ewa6/quoteable-service/docs/tutorials/quick-start-guide.md

 2. Sign in to your GitHub account.
 3. In the upper left corner, select **File** > **Clone Repository**.
 4. In the **Clone Repository** dialog, go to the **GitHub.com** tab and select the **quoteable-service** repository.
-5. Click **Clone**.
-Once the GitHub Desktop clones the repository, you can find it in the specified local directory.
+5. Select **Clone**.
+After GitHub Desktop clones the repository, you can find it in the specified local directory.

 ## Step 3: Install project dependencies

-Install the project dependencies before you start the JSON server.
+Install the project dependencies before you start JSON Server.
 The project uses a local JSON Server dependency, so you do not need to install JSON Server globally.

-1. Open a command prompt (cmd) on Windows or a terminal on your Mac.
+1. On Windows, open Command Prompt.
+On macOS, open Terminal.
 2. Navigate to the directory where you cloned the Quoteable Service repository.
 For example: `cd C:\path\to\your\directory`
 3. Run the following command: